Skip to main content

 Breaking Record Highs: The April 2026 Fuel Price Shock in South Africa

-If you’re heading to the pumps today, Wednesday, April 1, 2026, you’re likely feeling the sting of the most significant fuel price hike in South African history.
-In what many hoped was an April Fool’s joke, the Department of Mineral and Petroleum Resources has confirmed a massive surge in costs that will impact every sector of our economy—from heavy transport and construction to the daily commute.
+If you are heading to the pumps today, Wednesday, April 1, 2026, you are likely feeling the sting of the most significant fuel price hike in South African history.
+In what many motorists and business owners desperately hoped was an elaborate April Fool’s joke, the Department of Mineral and Petroleum Resources has confirmed a massive surge in fuel costs.

 Diesel 50ppm (0.005% Sulphur): Increases by R7.51 per litre.